-Explore your values, your interests and what's important to you.
+Use this time to explore your values, your interests and what's important to you.
 What do you want to do next in your life?

 Get to know your skills and achievements.
-Skills come from your work and life experience, and form part of your personal brand.
+Skills come from your work and life experience, and form your personal brand.